 Article VI: Expenses

-No Officer or Director shall be paid for serving, but the Treasurer, upon signed written request from the person incurring the expense, may reimburse reasonable and actual out-of-pocket expenses incurred in carrying out official duties.
-The person incurring expense may be any Director, any officer, or any other person authorized by the President or the Board to incur expense on behalf of the club.
+No Officer or Board Member shall be paid for serving, but the Treasurer, upon a signed written request from the person incurring the expense, may reimburse reasonable and actual out-of-pocket expenses incurred in carrying out official duties.
+The person incurring expense may be any Board Member, any officer, or any other person authorized by the President or the Board to incur expense on behalf of the club.
 An email request to the Treasurer that contains the name of the requestor shall be a “signed written request” for reimbursement expenses.
 Such requests need to include: (1) the name of the requestor; (2) the amount requested; (3) the payee or payees that received the funds; and (4) the purpose or purposes for which the amount was spent.

 Article VII: Harvard Alumni Association